Best Practices with Mesa

 The most important step to do is enable the workflow.
 Let Mesa do its job and make your life easier.

-You can enable the workflow's Status in your workflow's Settings tab.
+You can enable the workflow by clicking the Enable button to the right of the title or click under Status in your workflow's Settings tab.